CBIIT/cadsr-admin-tool/README.md

 =====================================

 The caDSR Administration Tool (login required) is the main administrative interface to all of the basic editing and maintenance features and components

+The caDSR Admin Tool is developed in Java and requires Apache Ant for building.

 The caDSR Admin Tool is distributed under the BSD 3-Clause License.
 Please see the NOTICE and LICENSE files for details.